 Edinburgh is a city that you can visit year round, with plenty going on throughout the year.
 If you are hoping for warmer, drier weather, then the months of May to September will be your best bet, but the weather in Scotland is fickle, so the best plan is to pack layers and be prepared for at least a little rain.

 If you’re interested in the Edinburgh festivals, then you may want to visit during August, when some of the biggest festivals take place.
+Christmas in Edinburgh and the Scottish New Year’s celebration, Hogmanay, is also a very popular time to visit.
 Note though that during this time the city is a lot busier than usual, and accommodation is both pricey and hard to come by so book in advance.

 Best way of getting around Edinburgh?